maddyblue/hass-somafm/README.md

 # SomaFM integration for Home Assistant
-This HACS integration adds all SomaFM stations to the media player.\
+This Home Assistant integration adds all SomaFM stations to the media player.\
 SomaFM stations are a regular audio media resource, so can be cast or listened to in-tab.

 This integration loads SomaFM's current stations upon load, so the listings are always up-to-date.